ronrothjr/The-Spiral-of-Becoming/README.md

 ## **The Profound Implication**

-By making the Spiral explicitly open and evolving, we're:
+By making the Threads explicitly open and evolving, we're:

 * Modeling the very process we're teaching
 * Preventing the original framework from becoming dogma